zh-plus/SUSTech-CS308/lab-pycharm.md

-# Lab-PyCharm: How to Develop with PyCharm
+# Lab-PyCharm: How to Develop Remotely with PyCharm

 **Lecturer: 郑浩**